Bethel Cemeteries, Churchyards, and Graveyards

 Bethel Cemeteries Not Listed by Miller

-• Burnette Siding Baptist Church Cemetery (located near Burnette Siding Baptist Church)
+• Burnett Siding Baptist Church Cemetery (located near Burnett Siding Baptist Church)

 • Cruso United Methodist Church Cemetery (directly behind Cruso United Methodist Church